 While downtown, stroll north on Cherry Street to check out the downtown boutiques and stop by Thad Kelly Courtyard, a charming pocket park created in the footprint of a fallen building.
 Panels in the park examine recruiting in Helena, the formation of the 54th and 57th United States Colored Infantry regiments and why Freedmen chose to serve in the Union army.
 Continue walking north and you’ll reach Court Square Park, which features a reproduction cannon with an exhibit interpreting Phillips County’s Confederate soldiers and a bronze statue representing a student at Southland College, a Quaker school opened to educate African-American children orphaned by the war.

 All that walking is bound to make you hungry.
-Stop at Granny Dee’s for friendly service and soul food recipes that have been passed down for generations.
-The buffet has a series of rotating offerings including greens, fried chicken, mashed sweet potatoes, and peach cobbler.
+Stop at the Downtown Bar & Grill for friendly service and delicious recipes that have made them a local favorite for years.
 Be careful – almost everyone who goes ends up eating until they’re stuffed!

 Once you recover, check out New Fort Curtis, a ¾ replica of the original Union Fort Curtis.
 This earth works fort allows visitors to explore a Civil War fort firsthand, including the huge 24-pounder guns.
 Just behind the fort stands the Moore-Hornor Home, a house that predates the Civil War.
 The house served as a hospital following the battle, and features bullet holes in its parlor doors.
 (The Moore-Hornor Home is open by appointment only).